sandervandevelde/Msft-Fabric-Management-Function/README.md

 It first checks the current state.
 If the capacity is running, the capacity is paused.

+## Blog post

+How to use this Azure Function in combination with Microsoft Fabric is explained in this [blog post](https://sandervandevelde.wordpress.com/2023/11/10/microsoft-fabric-real-time-analytics-exploration-for-iot-developers/).

 ## Credits

 This Azure function uses the REST API as found [here](https://github.com/nocsi-zz/fabric-capacity-management/tree/main/postman).